ymd-h/diffqc/README.md

 computationally inefficient.

 ### 2.3 Builtin Algorithm `lib`
-Builtin algorithms are implemented at `diffq.lib`.
+Builtin algorithms are implemented at `diffqc.lib`.
 To support both `dense` and `sparse` operation, operation module is passed to 1st argument.